 The Maple Ridge Food Truck Festival is a community event with food trucks in Maple Ridge.
 Most years it also features live music and artisan vendors.

 The festival usually happens on Father’s Day in June, as part of Maple Ridge Car Free Day.
-Whether the car free day event takes place this year is to be determined.
-There will, however, be at least one food truck event in 2021.
-The first one is a drive-thru event on the weekend of April 10th and 11th.
+The car free day did not happen in 2021.
+There were, however, a couple food truck events in 2021.
+The first one was a drive-thru event on a weekend in April.
+The second was part of Maple Ridge’s Canada Day Celebrations on July 1st.

 Food Trucks at Car Free Day